Where do you perform?

 I learned to read music when I had piano lessons as a child, though I never learned to play piano.
 When I was a kid my father directed a prize-winning choir of university students in Madison, Wisconsin.
 When the family took long summer car trips to visit relatives, Dad got the four kids singing rounds and other songs to pass the time.
 Soon we were singing more serious music as a treble quartet.
 I sang in the youth choir in our church, then in the regular church choir.
 In sixth grade I started learning clarinet and played in school band and orchestra until eleventh grade.
 In college, all freshmen were required to sing in the chorus.
 We studied melodic analysis and harmonic analysis.
 I also joined the Small Chorus and did a lot of a cappella singing.
-In my 46+ years in New York I've read a few books, gone to a few workshops and been a member of the Renaissance Chorus, the New York Motet Choir, Cappella Nova, the NYU Collegium, the Canby Singers, Cappella Oratoriana, Cerddorion, The Art Mob, the choir of Central Presbyterian, and Music Divine.
+In my 50+ years in New York I've read a few books, gone to a few workshops and been a member of the Renaissance Chorus, the New York Motet Choir, Cappella Nova, the NYU Collegium, the Canby Singers, Cappella Oratoriana, Cerddorion, The Art Mob, the choir of Central Presbyterian, and Music Divine.
 I've learned a lot directing the Renaissance Street Singers and preparing music for them.
 I've taken voice lessons from Sandra Goodman and Mark Duer.
-I've also written a magnificat, some solo and choral songs, four motets, ten hugs and about 95 rounds.
+I've also written a Magnificat, some solo and choral songs, four motets, ten hugs and more than a hundred rounds.
 A cappella singing is my favorite music.

 Will the Renaissance Singers ... ?